10m+

 What else should you consider?

-You don’t need to worry about getting planning permission for a loft conversion, but you will need to get a building control surveyor to inspect your conversion during the project.
+You don’t need to worry about getting planning permission for a loft conversion, but you will need a building control surveyor to inspect your conversion during the project.

 They will make sure your loft conversion meets the minimum required standards.

-If your home is semi-detached or terraced, you’ll also need to let your neighbours know about your plans.
+If your home is semi-detached or terraced, you must also let your neighbours know about your plans.

 Find out how to get official approval for your build at the Planning Portal.

-Building work gets messy, and it’s likely that some of your fixtures and furnishings will get damaged or dirty with teams of people in and out of the house over a period of several weeks.
+Building work gets messy, and some fixtures and furnishings may get damaged or dirty with teams of people in and out of the house over several weeks.

-It’s a good idea to factor in the cost of potential repair and decoration at the start.
+It’s a good idea to consider the cost of potential repair and decoration at the start.

-Lastly, be sure that adding a third bedroom will really add value to your property — it’s not just about a simple room count after all.
+Lastly, be sure that adding a third bedroom will add value to your property — it’s not just about a simple room count, after all.

-By converting your roof space into a third bedroom, you’re competing directly with houses that were designed to be larger from the start and offer more all-round living space.
+By converting your roof space into a third bedroom, you’re competing directly with houses designed to be larger from the start and offer more all-round living space.

 Your newly converted home may not generate the appeal — or the price tag — of these larger-scale properties.